 - Held for at least 28 days

 Dependants (where allowed) require additional funds.
 Because dependant rules changed in 2024, especially in the care sector, many applicants now seek clarity before they apply for work visa UK through the healthcare route.
+Read our guide on work visa UK cost for latest fee amounts, CoS, IHS and related charges.

 10. No Immigration Health Surcharge (IHS)